About Kitsap Conservation District

+Kitsap Conservation District is your resource for natural resources!
 We offer technical assistance to landowners to help preserve our natural resources.
 You will find all the information you need to apply for technical assistance and grants to help you improve your property’s resource management.
 We are a non-regulatory organization working cooperatively with private landowners to address water and soil concerns.
 We collaborate with farmers, residents, and businesses to work toward conservation goals.

 Ag Technical Assistance

 Well-designed conservation practices increase farm productivity while protecting water quality and reducing soil erosion.
-We combine technical help with cost share incentives to support good stewardship of natural resources.
+We combine technical help with cost-share incentives to support good stewardship of natural resources.
 We partner with the Kitsap County Surface and Stormwater Management Program.

 Connect the dots for wildlife by improving habitat in your yard.
 We may have grants available for stream restoration projects.
 Typical grants range from $300 to $10,000.
-Individual landowners, local organizations, conservation groups and other are encouraged to apply.
+Individual landowners, local organizations, conservation groups and others are encouraged to apply.

 Rain Gardens & LID